-When we think of someone who lives generously, we don’t often focus on the checks they write or the tax breaks they receive.
-Most often, when we observe someone with a generous lifestyle, we notice how they spend their time, the work they do for the common good, and the character behind their generosity.
+When we think of someone living generously, we don’t often focus on the checks they write or the tax breaks they receive.
+Most often, when we observe someone living a generous life, we notice how they spend their time, the work they do for the common good, and the character behind their acts of generosity.

 Who/how can I serve today?